dimitrigogios/audio-angular-wavesurfer/README.md

 ## Grunt and Bower in this project
 This repository comes with bower-packages to all that is need for this to work.<br/>
 !!
-31-10-2015 note, wavesurfer file is an older stable version.
-It get downloaded from bower, but I don't use in my grunt.
+31-10-2015 note, the wavesurfer.js file is an older stable version.
+It gets downloaded from bower install, but I don't use in my grunt.<br/>
+(there was a bug in the newest wave.js-plugin at the time I was writing this.
+It has probably been fixed!)
 ```lisp
 npm install
 ```